zzzprojects/learn-orm/tutorials/csharp/strings.md

 string alphabet = new string(letters);
 ```

-You can concatinate multiple string variables using `+` operator.
+You can concatenate multiple string variables using the `+` operator.

 ```csharp
 string firstName = "John ";